LibraryCarpentry/lc-python-intro/episodes/02-variables.md

 ### Variables only change value when something is assigned to them.

 We can do arithmetic within a variable assignment, as we saw when we assigned the age variable.
-But This does **not** happen with Python variables.
+But once a Python variable is assigned it will not change value unless the assignment code is run again.
+The value of `older_age` does not get updated when we change the assignment of `age` to `50`, for example:

 ```python
 age = 42